cosmossummerschool/cosmossummerschool.github.io/FAQ.md

 ## FAQ

-**Coming soon**

 **Q: How much does it cost to participate at COSMOS?**

 **A:** Attendence is free for all accepted participants.
-In addition, we aim to provide free accomodations and a generous travel stipend to as many participants as possible, contingent on funding.
+In addition, we aim to provide free accomodations for 20 people and a generous travel stipend for a small number of participants.
 The allocation of these funds will be to prioritize a diverse and inclusive summer school.

 **Q: Will I be able to participate online**